MattV-NL/TetrisProject/README.md

-# Welcome to my first game of Tetris
+# Tetris Project

-### This will be a game of Tetris created in HTML, CSS, and Javascript
+## This will be a game of Tetris created in HTML, CSS, and Javascript

 The goal of tetris is to keep the game going as long as possible.
 The pieces fall down the screen and you can rotate them to best position the pieces so you can fill the rows of the game board.